hashyyyyeryjrjej/rad-lua-fsm/README.md

 # lua-fsm

-finite state machine that i made for myself
+Finite state machine for personal use
+Insert 'State' and 'Group' inside the main FSM module